Brian Dooreck MD

 However, it is rare for a person to have too much gas.

 A variety of gastrointestinal complaints or symptoms are caused by gas.
-For example, belching, bloating, abdominal pain, and flatulence can be due to sensation from gas, not necessarily "excess gas."
+For example, belching, bloating, abdominal pain, and flatulence can be due to sensations from gas, not necessarily "excess gas."

 Burping or passing gas through the rectum is normal.